-The London Feminist Film Festival is an independent festival set up in 2012, which celebrates feminist films past and present from international women directors.
+The London Feminist Film Festival was an independent festival, which celebrated feminist films past and present from international women directors.

-We aim to support women filmmakers in the male-dominated film industry, to get women’s stories out there, and to inspire feminist discussion and activism.
+Our aim was to support women filmmakers in the male-dominated film industry, to get women’s stories out there, and to inspire feminist discussion and activism.

-At our annual festival, as well as at one-off screenings throughout the year, we screen films that deal with feminist issues and/or that show a feminist representation of women.
+We organised an annual festival as well as at one-off screenings from 2012–2018, screening films that dealt with feminist issues and/or that showed a feminist representation of women.

 What they say:

 “A bit like a vacation to feminist-land.” – Sophie Mayer

 “A small but excellent celebration of films made by, for and about women.” – Stephanie Hartman

 “Tells stories of activism and daily life from women around the world.” – Zoe Paskett

 “Get educated, empowered and enlightened at LFFF.” – Iesha Thomas

 “London Feminist Film Festival shines a spotlight on women enacting real change all over the world.”